argarak/argarak.github.io/contents/articles/nexus-evolution/index.md

 I have been interested in secure and private providers of email, and so I went over to [prism-break](https://prism-break.org/en/) and went over to the Email Accounts section of the site and I found the group Autistici/Inventiati who provided many kinds of services, but my main goal was to finally break away from Google Mail and my spam-filled email account to a safer, private and trustworthy provider.
 So I signed up, sent them a request and they accepted it!
 Which was great.

-I don't use email often, especially for domestic communications, but without it, it would be difficult to contact developers, make accounts and use or subscribe to mailing lists.
+I don't use email often, especially for ~~domestic~~ day-to-day communications, but without it, it would be difficult to contact developers, make accounts and use or subscribe to mailing lists.

 Anyway, I heard that A/I were offering a blogging service, which was intriguing, so I set one up.
 The service was called "Noblogs" and I chose the URL "nexus.noblogs.org".
 Version 1 has began.